How to choose the right retractable tonneau covers (2020 edition)

 - Stylize your truck.
 An often forgotten benefit of truck covers is the aesthetic appeal they can create.
 Although composite covers tend to be the most stylish in terms of customized looks and colors, a basic roll-up can add some unique visual flair to the mix.
 In fact, many hardcovers are perfect for adding some functionality without detracting from the overall looks.
 Many are designed with low-profile dimensions so they almost blend right into the truck bed itself.

 Types of Roll-Up Tonneau Covers

 The most basic type of truck cover is the soft cover.
 Typically made of some kind of vinyl fabric, soft covers tend to be budget-friendly and durable when it comes to the elements.
 Exterior fabrics, in particular, can be UV-resistant, waterproof, and do a decent job at keeping water and dirt out of the truck bed.
 On the negative side, most soft covers don't offer much theft protection since they are easier to cut into with a small knife.

 For the ultimate level of protection, nothing beats a hard barrier.
-Made of either plastic or lightweight metals like aluminum, hard roll-up covers strike a good balance between the convenience of soft fabrics and the protective nature of hard bed covers.
+Made of either plastic or lightweight metals like aluminum, hard retractable covers strike a good balance between the convenience of soft fabrics and the protective nature of hard bed covers.
 With the advantages and security, they offer also comes some difficulty in installation.
 Hard rolling covers take up more room when they are retracted, meaning there will be less bed length available when everything is installed.
 Many designs also have support rails that attach to be the bed rails that require proper alignment so everything rolls up smoothly.